Jaded-Encoding-Thaumaturgy/JET-guide/docs/basics/python-primer.md

 to `vfm.VDecimate`,
 when what they likely intended to do was to pass `ivtc` to it instead.
-While it's generally considered a good idea to use different variables for different filtering operations
+While it's widely considered good practice to use different variables for different filtering operations
 (as it makes it easier